CITV: Central regains control (1991–2001)

-With the refresh and his subsequent commissioning of the highly-popular SMTV Live, Pickard sought to reinvigorate the strand with more live entertainment content for an older pre-teen and teenage audience, such as The Top 10 of Everything and Mad for It, an area of the service which had been given less prominence for some time due to ITV allocating its spend on other means such as Formula One coverage.
-As a result of the shift towards older audiences, preschool programming was also revamped, with numerous preschool shows such as Tots TV, Wizadora, The Riddlers, Potamus Park, The Blobs and The Caribou Kitchen, which aired weekly (and in some cases, twice-weekly), decommissioned as part of the revamp airing their final episodes between late 1997 and August 1998, in favour of newer programmes designed to be stripped daily in the style of the BBC's daily preschool programmes (such as Teletubbies and Playdays), such as Dream Street, Maisy and Mopatop's Shop.
+Presentation for the service was relocated in 1997 when Central moved into newer, smaller studios at Gas Street Studios in Birmingham.
+A heavily revamped live in-vision service and logo were introduced on 26 May 1998 by the new controller of CITV output, Nigel Pickard, who had replaced Airey's successor Vanessa Chapman in January.
+With responsibility for the revamp under Pickard, Steve Ryde (now-producer of the block's presentation) selected Stephen Mulhern and Danielle Nicholls as the new in-vision presentation team out of over 900 auditions.
+CITV was initially broadcast live daily on weekdays from a small studio at Gas Street Studios during this period; a new Sunday morning block was also introduced prior to the May revamp, with live in-vision presentation launching for it later that year in September.
+Outside broadcasts additionally occurred on occasion.

-Steve Ryde became producer behind the scenes, and selected Stephen Mulhern and Danielle Nicholls as the new in-vision presentation team out of over 900 auditions.
-CITV was initially broadcast live daily on weekdays from a small studio at Gas Street Studios during this period; a new Sunday morning strand was also introduced prior to the May revamp, with live in-vision presentation launching for it later that year in September - outside broadcasts additionally occurred on occasion.
+Coinciding with the refresh and his subsequent commissioning of the highly-popular SMTV Live, Pickard sought to reinvigorate the block with more live entertainment content targeting an older pre-teen and teenage audience, an aspect of the service which had been given less prominence for some time due to ITV allocating spend on other areas such as Formula One coverage.
+Preschool programming was also revamped, with several of the block's longest running preschool shows, which aired weekly (and in some cases, twice-weekly), decommissioned as part of the revamp, in favour of newer programmes designed to be offered daily in the style of the BBC's daily preschool offerings.

-By then coming fully under Carlton Television's branding, Central retained the contact to produce CITV for a further two years in 1999, successfully seeing off two rival bids from other ITV companies.
-Presentation was refreshed several times by their in-house promotions team, with one of the service's longest-lasting visual identities launching on 11 September 1999.
+By then coming fully under Carlton Television's branding, Central retained the contact to produce CITV once again in 1999, successfully defeating two rival bids from other ITV companies.
+Presentation was refreshed several times by their in-house promotions team, with one of the service's longest-lasting visual identities launching in September 1999.
 Under the design and direction of Carlton's Dave Hickman and Amanda Robinson, 3D animation firm Aldis Animation produced many of the strand's short computer-generated idents and break bumpers.
 CITV's online presence was additionally expanded, with its first fully-fledged standalone website launched by ITV and web design agency Workhouse on 25 October 1999.
 Shortly afterwards, in-vision presentation started sharing studio space with the West Midlands edition of Central News.
 This allowed more room for a larger, specially stylised set, created by prop manufacturers Dorans Propmakers.

-Despite indicating he had more work to do in interviews, Pickard left his role at CITV in June 2000 for the BBC, where he would go on to launch the CBBC and CBeebies channels.
-Prior to leaving ITV, Pickard had begun floating the idea of a separate CITV digital channel to open in 2001.
+Despite indicating he had more work to do in interviews, Pickard left his role at CITV in June 2000 to instead join BBC Children's, where he would go on to launch the CBBC and CBeebies channels.
+Prior to leaving ITV, Pickard had begun discussions about the idea of a separate CITV digital channel to launch in 2001.
 CITV strands had already been broadcast for a short period on the then-new ITV2.